judiAbdullah/RE-LLMs/README.md

 First, we fintune it on the task of generating a sequence diagram representations for Java methods.
 Second, we examine the transfer capabilities of the finetuned model by giving it the same task with Python methods as input.

-This repository comprises all the source code used to
+This repository comprises the source code used to

 - create the grund-truth dataset for Java and Python
 - finetune [codet5-small](https://huggingface.co/Salesforce/codet5-small)